9ae/bagel/femmenoir/Draft 3.md

 ## Ext. street - small commercial district - afternoon

 Turns out Elanor is very far away from home, but she walks the rest of the way.

+# F. Elanor walks home

+## Ext. street - small commercial district - afternoon

+ELANOR (VO 1)
+Wow, you really are making excuses for yourself aren't you?

+ELANOR (VO 2)
+Maybe I'm just paranoid

+ELANOR (VO 1)
+You have a right to be, it happened once, can happen again.

+ELANOR (VO 2)
+Will it ever be not something that's constantly burning over my mind?

+ELANOR (VO 1)
+Maybe when he's dead

+ELANOR
+Shut up!

+The streets are quiet a few pedestrians look at her, but most just continue on their way.

+## Int. bedroom - evening

+Ken is in the shower, you can here the water running.
+ELANOR walks up to the night stand and picks up his phone.
+She enters in his passcode, and checks his messages.
+Nothing out of the ordinary.
+Photos, just phones of them and their family, and his hobbies.

+ELANOR (VO)
+This is pathetic, I'm just paranoid.

+A Lyft notification saids "thank you for being a frequent user, and rewards him with $10 off his next ride."

+ELANOR (VO)
+Wait, but we have a car.

+She opens the Lyft app, and looks through the ride history.
+They are travel to and back from one address.
+The shower sounds stops.
+She takes a screenshot and sends it to her own phone.
+And dashes out the room, down the stairs, and out.

+KEN comes out from the bathroom into the bedroom in a towel, and sees his phone on the floor.

+KEN
+Elanor?
+Elanor!

+He looks all over the house, and finally see the car keys are missing.
+He picks up his phone to call Diane.